azhao155/hyperscan/docs/config.md

 Internal API in AzWAF:
 Create_Service:
 Create_Service will create one to one mapping service from the config map.
-And this service will handle concurrency requests.
+The service and config is one to one mapping, which means, even multiple prefix has the same config, the service created by this config will handle concurrency requests with different prefix.
 So in service manager, we don't need to worry about handling the concurrency.
 Dispose_Service:
 Dispose_Service will free the service not needed and clean up the internal service map.